zabereznikova/docs.de-de/docs/visual-basic/programming-guide/language-features/control-flow/walkthrough-implementing-ienumerable-of-t.md

 - loop structures [Visual Basic], optimizing performance
 - control flow [Visual Basic]
 ms.assetid: c60d7589-51f2-4463-a2d5-22506bbc1554
-ms.openlocfilehash: b13fd85ae01fd0b6f3c963d87a372add930be99d
+ms.openlocfilehash: f40fcf7e0724addc478b261dcd36d09e1d8a751a
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "61975298"
+ms.locfileid: "74333684"
 ---
 # <a name="walkthrough-implementing-ienumerableof-t-in-visual-basic"></a>Exemplarische Vorgehensweise: Implementieren von IEnumerable(Of T) in Visual Basic
-Die <xref:System.Collections.Generic.IEnumerable%601> Schnittstelle wird implementiert von Klassen, die eine Sequenz von Werten eines Elements zu einem Zeitpunkt zurückgeben kann.
-Der Vorteil des Zurückgebens von Daten, die ein Element zu einem Zeitpunkt ist, dass Sie nicht den vollständigen Satz von Daten in den Arbeitsspeicher zu dessen Funktionsweise geladen werden soll.
-Sie müssen nur genügend Arbeitsspeicher verwenden, um ein einzelnes Element aus den Daten zu laden.
-Klassen, in denen die `IEnumerable(T)` Schnittstelle kann verwendet werden, mit `For Each` Schleifen oder LINQ-Abfragen.
+The <xref:System.Collections.Generic.IEnumerable%601> interface is implemented by classes that can return a sequence of values one item at a time.
+The advantage of returning data one item at a time is that you do not have to load the complete set of data into memory to work with it.
+You only have to use sufficient memory to load a single item from the data.
+Classes that implement the `IEnumerable(T)` interface can be used with `For Each` loops or LINQ queries.

- Betrachten Sie beispielsweise eine Anwendung, die eine große Textdatei lesen muss, und jede Zeile aus der Datei, die bestimmten Suchkriterien entspricht zurückzugeben.
-Die Anwendung verwendet eine LINQ-Abfrage zurückzugebenden Zeilen aus der Datei, die den angegebenen Kriterien entsprechen.
-Um den Inhalt der Datei werden mithilfe einer LINQ-Abfrage abzufragen, konnte der Inhalt der Datei die Anwendung in ein Array oder eine Auflistung geladen werden.
-Laden die gesamte Datei in ein Array oder eine Auflistung wäre jedoch wesentlich mehr Arbeitsspeicher als erforderlich nutzen.
-Die LINQ-Abfrage konnte stattdessen den Inhalt der Datei mit Abfragen eine enumerable-Klasse, Rückgabe nur Werte, die den Suchkriterien entsprechen.
-Abfragen, die nur wenige zurückgeben übereinstimmenden Werten deutlich weniger Arbeitsspeicher belegen würde.
+ For example, consider an application that must read a large text file and return each line from the file that matches particular search criteria.
+The application uses a LINQ query to return lines from the file that match the specified criteria.
+To query the contents of the file by using a LINQ query, the application could load the contents of the file into an array or a collection.
+However, loading the whole file into an array or collection would consume far more memory than is required.
+The LINQ query could instead query the file contents by using an enumerable class, returning only values that match the search criteria.
+Queries that return only a few matching values would consume far less memory.

- Sie können eine Klasse, die implementiert erstellen die <xref:System.Collections.Generic.IEnumerable%601> Quelldaten als aufzählbare Daten verfügbar gemacht werden.
-Die Klasse, die implementiert die `IEnumerable(T)` Schnittstelle erfordert eine andere Klasse, die implementiert die <xref:System.Collections.Generic.IEnumerator%601> Schnittstelle, um die Daten durchlaufen.
-Diese beiden Klassen können Sie Datenelemente sequenziell, als einen bestimmten Typ zurückgeben.
+ You can create a class that implements the <xref:System.Collections.Generic.IEnumerable%601> interface to expose source data as enumerable data.
+Your class that implements the `IEnumerable(T)` interface will require another class that implements the <xref:System.Collections.Generic.IEnumerator%601> interface to iterate through the source data.
+These two classes enable you to return items of data sequentially as a specific type.

- In dieser exemplarischen Vorgehensweise erstellen Sie eine Klasse, implementiert die `IEnumerable(Of String)` Schnittstelle und eine Klasse, die implementiert die `IEnumerator(Of String)` Schnittstelle, um eine Textdatei zeilenweise zu lesen.
+ In this walkthrough, you will create a class that implements the `IEnumerable(Of String)` interface and a class that implements the `IEnumerator(Of String)` interface to read a text file one line at a time.

 [!INCLUDE[note_settings_general](~/includes/note-settings-general-md.md)]

-## <a name="creating-the-enumerable-class"></a>Erstellen die Enumerable-Klasse
+## <a name="creating-the-enumerable-class"></a>Creating the Enumerable Class

-**Erstellen des Projekts enumerable-Klasse**
+**Create the enumerable class project**

-1. In Visual Basic auf den **Datei** Startmenü **neu** , und klicken Sie dann auf **Projekt**.
+1. In Visual Basic, on the **File** menu, point to **New** and then click **Project**.

 1. Überprüfen Sie, ob im Dialogfeld **Neues Projekt** im Bereich **Projekttypen** der Eintrag **Windows** ausgewählt ist.
 Wählen Sie im Bereich **Vorlagen** die Option **Klassenbibliothek** aus.
 Geben Sie im Feld **Name** die Bezeichnung `StreamReaderEnumerable` ein, und klicken Sie dann auf **OK**.
-Das neue Projekt wird angezeigt.
+The new project is displayed.

-1. In **Projektmappen-Explorer**mit der rechten Maustaste auf die Datei "Class1.vb", und klicken Sie auf **umbenennen**.
+1. In **Solution Explorer**, right-click the Class1.vb file and click **Rename**.
 Benennen Sie die Datei in `StreamReaderEnumerable.vb` um, und drücken Sie die EINGABETASTE.
 Durch Umbenennen der Datei wird die Klasse ebenfalls in `StreamReaderEnumerable` umbenannt.
 Diese Klasse implementiert die `IEnumerable(Of String)`-Schnittstelle.

-1. Mit der rechten Maustaste in des Projekts StreamReaderEnumerable, zeigen Sie auf **hinzufügen**, und klicken Sie dann auf **neues Element**.
-Wählen Sie die **Klasse** Vorlage.
-In der **Namen** geben `StreamReaderEnumerator.vb` , und klicken Sie auf **OK**.
+1. Right-click the StreamReaderEnumerable project, point to **Add**, and then click **New Item**.
+Select the **Class** template.
+In the **Name** box, type `StreamReaderEnumerator.vb` and click **OK**.

- Die erste Klasse in diesem Projekt wird von der enumerable-Klasse und Implementieren der `IEnumerable(Of String)` Schnittstelle.
-Diese generische Schnittstelle implementiert, die <xref:System.Collections.IEnumerable> Schnittstelle und wird sichergestellt, dass ein Consumer dieser Klasse Werte vom Typ zugreifen können `String`.
+ The first class in this project is the enumerable class and will implement the `IEnumerable(Of String)` interface.
+This generic interface implements the <xref:System.Collections.IEnumerable> interface and guarantees that consumers of this class can access values typed as `String`.

-**Fügen Sie den Code zum Implementieren von IEnumerable**
+**Add the code to implement IEnumerable**

-1. Öffnen Sie die Datei StreamReaderEnumerable.vb.
+1. Open the StreamReaderEnumerable.vb file.

-2. In der Zeile nach `Public Class StreamReaderEnumerable`, geben Sie Folgendes ein, und drücken Sie die EINGABETASTE.
+2. On the line after `Public Class StreamReaderEnumerable`, type the following and press ENTER.

      [!code-vb[VbVbalrIteratorWalkthrough#1](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#1)]

-   Visual Basic füllt automatisch die Klasse mit den Elementen, die erforderlich sind die `IEnumerable(Of String)` Schnittstelle.
+   Visual Basic automatically populates the class with the members that are required by the `IEnumerable(Of String)` interface.

-3. Dieses enumerable-Klasse werden Zeilen aus einer Textdatei zeilenweise zu lesen.
-Fügen Sie den folgenden Code zur Klasse, um einen öffentlichen Konstruktor verfügbar machen, der einen Dateipfad als Eingabeparameter akzeptiert.
+3. This enumerable class will read lines from a text file one line at a time.
+Add the following code to the class to expose a public constructor that takes a file path as an input parameter.

      [!code-vb[VbVbalrIteratorWalkthrough#2](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#2)]

-4. Ihre Implementierung von der <xref:System.Collections.Generic.IEnumerable%601.GetEnumerator%2A> Methode der `IEnumerable(Of String)` Schnittstelle gibt eine neue Instanz der der `StreamReaderEnumerator` Klasse.
-Die Implementierung der `GetEnumerator` -Methode der der `IEnumerable` Schnittstelle vorgenommen werden kann `Private`, da Sie nur Member verfügbar machen müssen die `IEnumerable(Of String)` Schnittstelle.
-Ersetzen Sie den Code, der für Visual Basic generiert die `GetEnumerator` Methoden mit den folgenden Code.
+4. Your implementation of the <xref:System.Collections.Generic.IEnumerable%601.GetEnumerator%2A> method of the `IEnumerable(Of String)` interface will return a new instance of the `StreamReaderEnumerator` class.
+The implementation of the `GetEnumerator` method of the `IEnumerable` interface can be made `Private`, because you have to expose only members of the `IEnumerable(Of String)` interface.
+Replace the code that Visual Basic generated for the `GetEnumerator` methods with the following code.

      [!code-vb[VbVbalrIteratorWalkthrough#3](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#3)]

-**Fügen Sie den Code zum Implementieren der IEnumerator**
+**Add the code to implement IEnumerator**

-1. Öffnen Sie die Datei StreamReaderEnumerator.vb.
+1. Open the StreamReaderEnumerator.vb file.

-2. In der Zeile nach `Public Class StreamReaderEnumerator`, geben Sie Folgendes ein, und drücken Sie die EINGABETASTE.
+2. On the line after `Public Class StreamReaderEnumerator`, type the following and press ENTER.

      [!code-vb[VbVbalrIteratorWalkthrough#4](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#4)]

-   Visual Basic füllt automatisch die Klasse mit den Elementen, die erforderlich sind die `IEnumerator(Of String)` Schnittstelle.
+   Visual Basic automatically populates the class with the members that are required by the `IEnumerator(Of String)` interface.

-3. Enumerator-Klasse wird die Textdatei geöffnet und führt der Datei-e/a, um die Zeilen aus der Datei gelesen.
-Fügen Sie den folgenden Code der Klasse verfügbar machen einen öffentlichen Konstruktor, der einen Dateipfad als Eingabeparameter akzeptiert, und öffnen Sie die Textdatei zum Lesen.
+3. The enumerator class opens the text file and performs the file I/O to read the lines from the file.
+Add the following code to the class to expose a public constructor that takes a file path as an input parameter and open the text file for reading.

      [!code-vb[VbVbalrIteratorWalkthrough#5](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#5)]

-4. Die `Current` Eigenschaften für beide die `IEnumerator(Of String)` und `IEnumerator` Schnittstellen zurückgeben des aktuellen Elements aus der Textdatei als eine `String`.
-Die Implementierung von der `Current` Eigenschaft der `IEnumerator` Schnittstelle erfolgen kann `Private`, da Sie nur Member verfügbar machen müssen die `IEnumerator(Of String)` Schnittstelle.
-Ersetzen Sie den Code, der für Visual Basic generiert die `Current` Eigenschaften mit den folgenden Code.
+4. The `Current` properties for both the `IEnumerator(Of String)` and `IEnumerator` interfaces return the current item from the text file as a `String`.
+The implementation of the `Current` property of the `IEnumerator` interface can be made `Private`, because you have to expose only members of the `IEnumerator(Of String)` interface.
+Replace the code that Visual Basic generated for the `Current` properties with the following code.

      [!code-vb[VbVbalrIteratorWalkthrough#6](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#6)]

-5. Die `MoveNext` Methode der `IEnumerator` Schnittstelle navigiert zum nächsten Element in der Textdatei, und aktualisiert den Wert, der von zurückgegeben wird das `Current` Eigenschaft.
-Wenn es keine weiteren Elemente zu lesen ist, sind die `MoveNext` Methodenrückgabe `False`; andernfalls der `MoveNext` Methodenrückgabe `True`.
+5. The `MoveNext` method of the `IEnumerator` interface navigates to the next item in the text file and updates the value that is returned by the `Current` property.
+If there are no more items to read, the `MoveNext` method returns `False`; otherwise the `MoveNext` method returns `True`.
 Fügen Sie der `MoveNext` -Methode folgenden Code hinzu.

      [!code-vb[VbVbalrIteratorWalkthrough#7](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#7)]

-6. Die `Reset` Methode der `IEnumerator` Schnittstelle weist den Iterator auf den Anfang der Textdatei verweisen und löscht den aktuellen Elementwert.
+6. The `Reset` method of the `IEnumerator` interface directs the iterator to point to the start of the text file and clears the current item value.
 Fügen Sie der `Reset` -Methode folgenden Code hinzu.

      [!code-vb[VbVbalrIteratorWalkthrough#8](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#8)]

-7. Die `Dispose` Methode der `IEnumerator` Schnittstelle garantiert, dass alle nicht verwaltete Ressourcen freigegeben werden, bevor der Iterator zerstört wird.
-Das Dateihandle, mit dem die `StreamReader` -Objekt ist eine nicht verwaltete Ressource und muss geschlossen werden, bevor die Iteratorinstanz zerstört wird.
-Ersetzen Sie den Code, der für Visual Basic generiert die `Dispose` Methode durch den folgenden Code.
+7. The `Dispose` method of the `IEnumerator` interface guarantees that all unmanaged resources are released before the iterator is destroyed.
+The file handle that is used by the `StreamReader` object is an unmanaged resource and must be closed before the iterator instance is destroyed.
+Replace the code that Visual Basic generated for the `Dispose` method with the following code.

      [!code-vb[VbVbalrIteratorWalkthrough#9](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#9)]

-## <a name="using-the-sample-iterator"></a>Mithilfe des Beispieliterators
+## <a name="using-the-sample-iterator"></a>Using the Sample Iterator

- Können Sie in Ihrem Code zusammen mit Steuerungsstrukturen, die ein Objekt, das implementiert, erfordern eine enumerable-Klasse `IEnumerable`, z.
-B. eine `For Next` Schleife oder einer LINQ-Abfrage.
-Das folgende Beispiel zeigt die `StreamReaderEnumerable` in einer LINQ-Abfrage.
+ You can use an enumerable class in your code together with control structures that require an object that implements `IEnumerable`, such as a `For Next` loop or a LINQ query.
+The following example shows the `StreamReaderEnumerable` in a LINQ query.

  [!code-vb[VbVbalrIteratorWalkthrough#10](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/Module1.vb#10)]